BOOK 1: PAINTED TRUST

 That couldn’t be him.

-She looked over at Morris who was still putting her things away totally immune to the doors or man.
+She flashed a look over at Price who was still putting her things away totally immune to the doors and the man.

 Her eyes darted over him in hope.

 His apron and rolled up sleeves both showed signs of blood.
 Even if those signs weren’t there, his bearing shouted his position.
 He was the ultimate candidate for the Hippocratic Oath.
 A wielder of life and death in a body built to suture the two realms together.

 Confidence leaked out of her like a broken blood bag.
 This was not a man to manipulate, let alone try and fool, and yet, she needed to do both to complete her task and stay alive.
 Her feet itched to take another step back.

 “You’re late.”
 His voice was a delicious, rumbling, vibrating sound that wiped out clear coherent thought.
 He didn’t wait for a response but moved towards her, his eyes focused on hers sending a shot of awareness through her body and pinning her to the spot.

 Her heart beat faster.
 Each step, each movement he took towards her was charged with the powerful beauty of a creature who’d earned its elevated place in the world.